-Beginning September 19th, Bonnie will be offering "Monday Evening Meditation and Bible Study."
-The group will gather at 6:30 pm for a half hour of guided and silent meditation.
-Bible study will begin at 7:00 PM and end at 8:30.
+Rev. Bonnie offers Tuesday Evening Meditation and Bible Study.
+The group gathers at 6:30 pm for a half hour of guided and silent meditation.
+Bible study begins at 7:00 PM and ends at 8:30.
 Participants may choose to attend just the meditation, just the bible study or both.
 No sign up is necessary just stop by and join us.

-We will meet each Monday except for Holidays and the fourth Monday.
-Our first bible study topic will be Paul's letter to the Ephesians.
+We meet each Tuesday except for Holidays and the fourth Tuesday.
 Questions?
 Contact Rev. Bonnie at email@example.com.

 Men's Bible Study on Mondays